kaparora/azure-examples/README.md

 # azure-examples
-This is a repositories of programs and script I write for Azure projects
+This is a repository of programs and script I have written for Azure projects